UCC Demons: O'Reilly-Colbert era

 The 2012–13 season saw Demons begin a dominant legacy in the National League, as they won the inaugural Champions Trophy title.
 The following season saw them acquire the services of Irish international Colin O'Reilly, who joined as player/coach, and American import Lehmon Colbert.
 The pair guided Demons to their sixth National Cup title and a second consecutive Champions Trophy title.

 In 2014–15, UCC Demons created history in Irish basketball by becoming the first side ever to remain undefeated for an entire season.
 They claimed the end-of-season Champions Trophy to add to their League and Cup titles in a campaign that saw them win 24 games in a row.
 For the season, O'Reilly was named both Player and Coach of the Year.

 In 2015–16, Demons won their eighth league title and their fourth consecutive Champions Trophy crown.
 For the season, Colbert was named Player of the Year.

 Both O'Reilly and Colbert left UCC Demons in 2016, and as a result, the team finished in sixth place in 2016–17.
 The pair returned to the team for the 2017–18 season.

 In June 2019, following the exodus of a number of players, UCC Demons withdrew from the Super League after they were unable to secure enough talent for the 2019–20 season.

 Return to Super League

 In June 2021, UCC Demons were revived and joined the National League Division One for the 2021–22 season.
 They won the 2022 President's Cup and the 2022 Division One championship.
 They were subsequently promoted back into the Super League for the 2022–23 season.
+In 2024, the team won their eighth National Cup.

+In the 2024–25 season, UCC Demons won the Super League championship with a 94–92 win over Killester in the final.